 Cities are dynamic and stimulating places, but their residents have a much higher rate of mental illness than the rest of the population.

 We have known for a long time that the environmental context determines our health, and we have developed a lot of attention not to expose ourselves too much to risk factors (polluted air or water, too much sun, etc.).
-The idea that the external environment affects our psyche has also been known for some time: from early research dating back to the 1930s to current studies, researchers around the world have found that mental problems of all kinds are more common in densely populated cities than in rural areas.
+The idea that the external environment influences our psyche has also been known for a long time: from the first research dating back to the 1930s to current studies, researchers from all over the world have discovered what problems Mental disorders of all sorts are more common in densely populated cities than in rural areas.

 In the city you have 40% more risk of depression, 20% more risk of anxiety and double the risk of schizophrenia